 In for a Murder: If you’re in the mood for a funny and clever whodunnit, check out this Polish flick about a reluctant housewife who is a wannabe detective.
 Fine acting and plot twists.
 Not high art, but a lot of fun.
 Netflix.

 King Richard: Sensational performance by Will Smith as the dad of Venus and Serena Williams.
 Snappy one-liners, and depth to match the humor.
 Gripping story.
-Amazon.
+Amazon Prime.

 Lady J: A French 18th century costume drama loosely based on a Diderot story.
 The plot involves a rake and an aristocratic widow sparring in the ring of love.
 Netflix.